333ihab/degree-plan-assistant/docs/backend progress/authentication-progress.md

 ---

-## Current Status: **INCOMPLETE**
+## Current Status: ✅ **COMPLETE**

-The authentication journey is still in progress.
-The profile completion step (Step 3) has not yet been implemented.
+The authentication journey is fully implemented and tested.
+All 3 steps of the multi-step authentication flow are working successfully.

 ---